Sup2point0/Assort/Bloons/monkey knowledge.md

 - Admiral Brickell gains accelerated sea mine production at the start of every round with MOAB-class bloons.
 - Sauda and Pat Fusty have slightly further attack range.
 - All heroes' Level 10 abilities' cooldowns are reduced by 4%, and 8% at Level 20!
-- Easy to Learn, Hard to Master: All heroes gain accelerated XP earning on the first 3 turns after being placed!
+- Easy to Learn, Hard to Master – All heroes gain accelerated XP earning on the first 3 turns after being placed!
 - All heroes' upgrades cost 5% less!
 - All heroes earn XP 4% faster!